 - 4.Purchase the algorithm

 - 5.Sign request to start the compute job (training)

 We are starting the training on two datasets; therefore, you will have to approve those transactions twice.

 Screenshot from starting training and approving transactions through MetaMask.

 Once both jobs finish, you can start the aggregation.
 On right side of each local training you have check box which you can use to select which local trainings should be aggregated (you need to select at least 2).
 After selecting jobs to aggregate, you can click Aggregate button and start the aggregation.

 Displaying job status; selecting jobs to aggregate and starting the aggregation.

 After starting the aggregation, the progress bar will pop up.
-You will have to approve some transactions once again (if you didn't activate the automation):
+You will have to approve the following transactions:

 - 1.Sign URLs to access local models